jmdonnell43/CSC-4200-Assignment1/README.md

 ## Security Notes

 - The encryption key is hardcoded for simplicity.
-In a real-world application, this should be securely stored and distributed.
 - Certificate verification is disabled in the client.
-In production, proper certificate validation should be implemented.
 - The server generates self-signed certificates for SSL/TLS encryption.